HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Alternatively, some dehumidifiers allow you to connect a hose to drain the tank automatically.
-If you want to setup your dehumidifier for continuous draining, you’ll need to use the hose to direct condensate down the drain, our outside your home.
+If you want to set up your dehumidifier for continuous draining, you’ll need to use the hose to direct condensate down the drain, our outside your home.

 Remember that a dehumidifier is a piece of machinery, so you need to maintain it.
 Keep your dehumidifier clean and away from sources of dirt and dust.
 A clean dehumidifier will function properly and efficiently.

-Figuring out where to place your dehumidifier is not a hard task, but it is crucial for proper dehumidification of your home.
+Figuring out where to place your dehumidifier is not a hard task, but it is crucial for the proper dehumidification of your home.